andrzejkrecicki/BackboneSocko/README.md

 method: _method: create/read/update/delete_
 data: _model attributes_

 Server should allow WebSockets connections at Backbone.WebSocketURL and accept format specified above.
-Moreover every connected client should be notified about any changes.
+Moreover every connected client should be notified about any changes _(see simple example in server-example.js)_.

 ### License
 _MIT_